tris203/precognition.nvim/README.md

 If you have found a bug please open an issue, and submit a pull request with a failing test if possible.

+If you’re interested in adding custom motions to Precognition, take a look at [interface.lua](https://github.com/tris203/precognition.nvim/blob/main/lua/precognition/motions/interface.lua) for the available integration points.

 More details on how to contribute can be found in CONTRIBUTING.md.
 Please read this prior to creating a pull request.

 Don't forget to give the project a star!
 Thanks again!